Frequently asked questions about Fair PharmaCare

 2. You can register for Fair PharmaCare as a family and report your combined net income

-Your spouse's coverage by the federal insurer (for example, the Canadian Forces, Veteran's Affairs Canada or the Non-Insured Health Benefits program) will not change, but you will still need to include their income when you register, because Fair PharmaCare coverage is based on family net income.
+If your spouse is not eligible for Fair PharmaCare coverage, you still need to report their income when you register, because Fair PharmaCare coverage is based on family net income

-Your spouse’s drug coverage (under PharmaCare Plan B) is automatically arranged through the residential care facility, but you still need to report your spouse’s income when you register for Fair PharmaCare as the plan is based on family net income.
-If your family experiences financial difficulty because your spouse has moved to a licenced residential care facility where they are covered under PharmaCare Plan B, you can request an income review.
+Your spouse’s drug coverage (under PharmaCare Plan B) is automatically arranged through the long-term care facility, but you still need to report your spouse’s income when you register for Fair PharmaCare as the plan is based on family net income.
+If your family experiences financial difficulty because your spouse has moved to a long-term care facility you can request an income review.

 However, if this creates financial difficulty, you can contact us to have your spouse's income removed.
 If this happens, your spouse's prescription costs will not count towards your deductible.